ricrocha82/deep_learning_course/README.md

-# deep learning using TensorFlow
+# Deep learning using TensorFlow
-codes that I learned in my TensorFlow course
+codes of my TensorFlow course